mobxjs/babel-plugin-mobx-deep-action/README.md

 [![Build Status](https://travis-ci.org/Strate/babel-plugin-mobx-deep-action.svg?branch=master)](https://travis-ci.org/Strate/babel-plugin-mobx-deep-action)

 Allow to reduce boilerplate of writing async actions.
-Based on assumption, that all code createdinside an action, should be handled as action too.
+Based on assumption, that all code created inside an action, should be handled as action too.

 This plugin scans for all functions, marked as actions, and then marks all